Causes of the First Intifada: Unpreparedness of the Israeli government and military for an uprising

-Increasing internal debates over the military within Israel
+Increasing internal debates over the occupation within Israel

 1983 protest in Israel calling for the withdrawal of the IDF from Lebanon.
 The occupation of southern Lebanon that began in 1982 caused significant internal debates within Israel.

-By 1987, Israeli society was significantly divided over the future of the occupation.
-According to Eitan Alimi of the Hebrew University of Jerusalem, "the Israeli polity post-1967 ran into deep domestic conflict over the territories’ future status that gradually developed into a system-wide crisis, i.e. a sociopolitical division, which undermined the foundations of the regime's framework and the bases of its authority, and was manifested in the rise of political violence, distrust in the system and unprecedented violation of the rule of law," a domestic conflict that was "collectively perceived by the Palestinians as an opportunity to increase contention."
+By 1987, Israeli society was increasingly divided over the future of the occupation.
+According to Alimi, "the Israeli polity post-1967 ran into deep domestic conflict over the territories’ future status that gradually developed into a system-wide crisis, i.e. a sociopolitical division, which undermined the foundations of the regime's framework and the bases of its authority, and was manifested in the rise of political violence, distrust in the system and unprecedented violation of the rule of law," a domestic conflict that was "collectively perceived by the Palestinians as an opportunity to increase contention."
 According to Hillel Frisch of Bar-Ilan University, "ostensibly, Israel faced the first intifada unified under a unity government but the government was hardly unified...
 The situation went from bad to worse after the 1988 elections held in November 1988 at the height of the intifada in which the Right-wing Likud and Left-of-center Labor almost tied, with 40 seats to the Right-wing party and 39 to Labor, reflecting the split over the future of the territories in the Israeli public opinion."
 According to Israeli scholar Gad Barzilai, "Compared to the war of 1956, the structure of the party system during the Intifada could not prevent public opposition.
 Furthermore, the citizenry did not experience the same degree of fear of destruction as it did during the war of 1967.
 The Intifada was not only over the occupied territories but was also generated and managed within the territories.
 Thus, and more than ever, the controversies in Israel about the future of the Gaza Strip and especially the West Bank inflamed political dissent during the hostilities."